Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

    * **xcl::read_binary_file**: Xilinx provided API, reads a compiled binary file for FPGA
    * **cl::Program::Binaries**: Creates a binary file object from raw binary file which can be used to create a OpenCL program  associated with a device, essentially programming FPGA device there in.
    * **cl::Program**: Creates a cl::Program objects and also programs FPGA device.
 The programmed device may have multiple kernels compiled inside single programs so created object also provides a reference that can be used to create  handles to different kernels.
    * **cl::Kernel**: Creates a kernel object given the cl::Program handle and kernel name as string.
-In the next lab, you will change this name string often.
-In this case, you have multiple kernels but here one kernel, namely "krnl_idct", is used.
+The next lab, will will instruct to change this name string often.
+Next Lab uses multiple kernels but this lab only uses one kernel, namely "krnl_idct".

   >**NOTE**: Many function calls and object construction call use a macro **OCL_CHECK** which is used to parse the return status of type **cl_int**.
 It errors out after OpenCL call, if the call does not complete as expected.